NimbRo/nimbro-op-ros/src/nimbro/doc/installation.md

-	nimbro                  # Go to the nimbro root directory nimbro source           # Go to the nimbro source directory nimbro src              # Go to the nimbro source directory nimbro src rob          # Go to the nimbro_robotcontrol source directory nimbro src vis          # Go to the nimbro_vis source directory nimbro make             # Build the NimbRo framework nimbro make tests       # Build the framework unit tests nimbro make run_tests   # Build and run the framework unit tests nimbro remake-all       # Delete the devel and build folders and recompile the framework nimbro make-doc         # Generate the source code documentation nimbro make-docv        # Generate the source code documentation (verbose)
+	nimbro                  # Go to the nimbro root directory nimbro source           # Go to the nimbro source directory nimbro src              # Go to the nimbro source directory nimbro src nim          # Go to the nimbro source directory nimbro src rob          # Go to the nimbro_robotcontrol source directory nimbro src vis          # Go to the nimbro_vis source directory nimbro make             # Build the NimbRo framework nimbro make tests       # Build the framework unit tests nimbro make run_tests   # Build and run the framework unit tests nimbro clean            # Clean all build products and temporary files nimbro remake-all       # Delete the devel and build folders and recompile the framework nimbro make-doc         # Generate the source code documentation nimbro make-docv        # Generate the source code documentation (verbose)